blackberry/BlackBerry-Dynamics-React-Native-SDK/modules/BlackBerry-Dynamics-for-React-Native-Base/README.md

 ##### BlackBerry Dynamics SDK for Android
 Supported versions of the BlackBerry Dynamics SDK for Android:
-- `Dynamics SDK for Android - 7.1`
+- `BlackBerry Dynamics SDK for Android - v8.1`

 There are 2 supported ways to install the BlackBerry Dynamics SDK for Android:
 - Installation via the Android SDK manager: start the Android SDK Manager and follow the steps detailed in [Getting Started with the BlackBerry Dynamics SDK for Android](https://developers.blackberry.com/us/en/resources/get-started/blackberry-dynamics-getting-started.html?platform=android#step-2) from "Install the SDK using the Android SDK Manager" section on the BlackBerry Developers website.